afterdusk/erlang-playground/Learn You Some Erlang/README.md

 Every time a process being monitored goes down, a message `{'DOWN', MonitorReference, process, Pid, Reason}` is received.
 Since monitors are stackable, the reference allows the monitor-er to tear down the specific monitor.

 `monitor/2` takes the `process` atom and a pid, setting up a monitor from the current process on the processed identified by the pid.
+If a process with the Pid does not exist (e.g. already dead), the `'DOWN'` message is sent immediately with `Reason` set to `noproc`.

 `demonitor/1` accepts a monitor reference and tears down the monitor.